genome/nessy-server/docs/spec.md

     - Unknown parameters

-## PATCH or PUT /v1/claims/(id)/
+## PATCH /v1/claims/(id)/
 ### Parameters
 Parameters should be specified in the JSON body.
+Only one update parameter may be specified in a single request.

 `ttl`